Darren Banks: Career summary

 Banks scored exactly two NHL goals.
-Both came in the same game, an 8-2 Boston road victory over the San Jose sharks on October 15, 1992.
+Both came in the same game, an 8–2 Boston road victory over the San Jose sharks on October 15, 1992.

-The 1994–95 season would be a nomadic one for Banks, playing 32 games in the AHL for both the Adirondack Red Wings and Portland Pirates, as well as 2 games for IHL side Las Vegas Thunder under coach Chris McSorley, before finishing the season with the Detroit Falcons of the CoHL after joining the team in February 1995.
+The 1994–95 season was a nomadic one for Banks, playing 32 games in the AHL for both the Adirondack Red Wings and Portland Pirates, as well as 2 games for IHL side Las Vegas Thunder under coach Chris McSorley, before finishing the season with the Detroit Falcons of the CoHL after joining the team in February 1995.
 Both Adirondack and the Falcons were farm teams of the Detroit Red Wings.
 The following season, Banks predominantly played for the Falcons, playing 38 games registering 28 points and 290 PIM.
-In addition, he played 6 games for the Utica Blizzard, also of the CoHL, before returning to the Las Vegas Thunder towards the end of the season.
+In addition, he played six games for the Utica Blizzard, also of the CoHL, before returning to the Las Vegas Thunder towards the end of the season.
 The 1996–97 season saw Banks play exclusively for the IHL's Detroit Vipers, where he scored 23 points in 64 games and also accrued a career-high 306 PIM.
 The Vipers had a strong season, finishing on top during the regular season, before being crowned Turner Cup champions by beating the Long Beach Ice Dogs in the playoff final.

 Banks began the 1997–98 season with the Québec Rafales also of the IHL, after being traded along with Jeff Parrott by the Vipers in exchange for Stan Drulia.
-He played 4 games in Quebec, before moving to the San Antonio Dragons.
-His stay in Texas was also short, playing 7 games, before returning to the Detroit Vipers with whom he finished the season.
+He played four games in Quebec, before moving to the San Antonio Dragons.
+His stay in Texas was also short, playing seven games, before returning to the Detroit Vipers with whom he finished the season.
 The Vipers had another extended playoff run, reaching the final which they ultimately lost to the Chicago Wolves.
 He returned to the Vipers for the 1998-99 season playing 58 games and scoring 18 points whilst registering 296 PIM.